rsdoiel/shorthand/shorthand.md

     + LABEL :={ FILE_CONTAINING_SHORTHAND_DEFINISIONS_AND_EXPANSIONS
       + _ :={ myfile.shorthand
       + Assignments are added to the abbreviation list in memory and any expansions to LABEL
-      + The underscore used as a LABEL manes the label can be ignored.
 + Render a LABEL value to a file
     + LABEL :> FILENAME
     + @content@ :> page.txt
 + render all LABEL values to a file
     + IGNORE_LABEL :=> FILENAME
     + _ :=> page.txt
-      + The underscore used as a LABEL manes the label can be ignored.
-      + There is no guaranteed order to the values written out
 + render a LABEL assignment statement to a file
     + LABEL :} FILENAME
     + @content@ :} mydef.shorthand
 + render all LABEL assignment statements to a file
     + IGNORED_LABEL :=} FILENAME
     + _ :=} mydefs.shorthand

-      + The underscore used as a LABEL manes the label can be ignored.
-      + There is no guaranteed order to the values written out
+Notes: Using an underscore as a LABEL means the label will be ignored.
+There are no guarantees of order when writing values or assignment statements to a file.

 The spaces surrounding " := ", " :< ", " :! ", " :{ ", " :> ", " :=> ", " :} " and " :=} " are required.

 ## Example

 In this example a file containing the text of pre-amble is assigned to the label @PREAMBLE, the time 3:30 is assigned to the label @NOW.